oddbird/oddsite/content/work/coachhub.rst

 and where are they going next?

-As we interacted with this visualization, it became clear that we needed to replace the browse-coaches page, and the my-coaches page with an ever-present sidebar providing one-click access to coaches.
+As we interacted with this visualization, it became clear, for example, that we needed to replace the browse-coaches page and the my-coaches page with an ever-present sidebar, providing one-click access to coaches.
 Several pages stood out
 as important starting-points for users,